Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ### Get the id of a schema

-Get the schema id of a schema by schema content and its properties.
+Get the schema id of a schema by schema definition and its properties.

 ```python
 import os